ysmood/leakless/readme.md

 # leakless

-Run sub-process and make sure to kill it when the parent process exit.
+Run sub-process and make sure to kill it when the parent process exits.
-The way how it works is to check parent tcp connection.
+The way how it works is to check parent tcp connection with a uuid.

+Not using the pid is because after a process exits, newly created process may have the same pid.

 ## Deploy